Army and Navy Union of the United States of America

-Its membership is open to all those who had served honorably or are serving members of the US Armed Forces.
+Its membership is open to all those who had served honorably or are serving members of the U.S. Armed Forces.
 The mission and purpose of the organization is to alleviate suffering of veterans or active duty personnel by providing needed services with the help of fraternal comradeship.

 History

 The basis of the organization came in 1841.
 The organization transmuted further from other war fighting groups like The General Society of the War of 1812, The Grand Army of the Republic and The Order of Indian Wars.
 All these had the same general philosophy, so had a common ground.
-By 1886, it was realized that these organizations would naturally become extinct due to deaths of the veterans if something wasn’t done to give them new life.
+By 1886, it was realized that these organizations would naturally become extinct due to deaths of the veterans if something wasn't done to give them new life.
 The idea came about to restructure all these individual organizations into one permanent organization.
 These fighting group organizations founded the Army and Navy Union of the United States of America that was open to all who had served honorably or are serving in the United States Armed Forces.

-A bill was introduced on July 17, 1985 in ninety-ninth Congress (1985–1986) to recognize the Army and Navy Union of the United States of America.
+A bill was introduced on July 17, 1985, in ninety-ninth Congress (1985–1986) to recognize the Army and Navy Union of the United States of America.
 It was signed by then US President Ronald Reagan to be put into force from November 6, 1986.
 This patriotic organization was originally formed in Ohio by 30 men as "The Regular Soldiers' Union" on March 31, 1888.
-The organization's name was amended to "Regular Army and Navy Union of the United States of America" on November 11, 1891 It was then reincorporated under the laws of Ohio on October 15, 1897.
+The organization's name was amended to "Regular Army and Navy Union of the United States of America" on November 11, 1891.
+It was then reincorporated under the laws of Ohio on October 15, 1897.
 It was made official throughout the United States on October 19, 1899.
 The federally chartered corporation is an organization under U.S. Code Title 36, Subtitle II (Patriotic and National Organizations) of Part B (Organizations) as chapter 229.